Let’s take the mystery out of auto loans

 While a longer term can be easier on the monthly budget, keep in mind that it’s possible you may need to keep the car for at least the length of your loan term.
 You may love the car now, but before taking out a loan for six years, consider if you will still love the car that far into the future.
 The risk with a longer term is the value of the car might depreciate more quickly than the balance on the loan is paid off, potentially eliminating any equity or even resulting in owing more than the vehicle is worth.
 This may not be an issue if you keep the car until the loan is paid in full, but if you decide to trade early it could make getting into a different vehicle more challenging.
 To help avoid this, research how well your intended vehicle holds its value.

 Also, while newer cars will cost more than older cars, older cars come with higher interest rates.
-This is because the value of a used car is more uncertain.
+This is because the value of a used car is less certain.
 It’s more likely a used car could have an underlying issue due to wear and tear, while a new car is fresh from the manufacturer.
 Every buyer must weigh the pros and cons of a higher priced new car or a used car with higher interest.

 Where to finance